ozovalihasan/gradient-Pie/README.md

-# gradient-Pie
+﻿# gradient-Pie

 This repo is created to show how gradients are used.
-It has html and css codes.
-So I f you want, you may check this codes
+It has HTML and CSS codes.
+So If you want, you may check this codes.
+More, you may check  [the article](https://medium.com/@ozovalihasan/lets-make-a-pie-by-using-css-gradients-d1bca3ed88bd)

 ## Built With